 It’s time to blast off!
 Draw a simple rocket, adding parts to it as the students guess an incorrect letter.
 Make sure there is something final at the end like three lines drawn at the bottom of the rocket that symbolize the rocket blasting off into space!

-Another fun option is drawing a web and then a simple spider hanging from or in the spider web.
+Another fun option to move away from hangman for spelling word practice is drawing a web and then a simple spider hanging from or in the spider web.
 You could either draw the spider (a body and eight legs) and then draw a length of spider silk as the last part.
 Alternatively, draw a simple spider web and the spider hanging from the spider web.
 All of this depends on the age of your students, the length of the words you are using, and how many incorrect guesses you are going to allow!